richmahn/en_tn/jdg/front/intro.md

 #### What kind of leaders were the judges? ####

-These were men and women whom God chose to lead the Israelites to victory over their enemies.
-After achieving victory, these leaders usually continued to serve the people by deciding disputes among them and by helping them to make important decisions.
+These were men and women whom God chose to help the Israelites defeat their enemies.
+After defeating their enemies, these leaders usually continued to serve the people by deciding disputes among them.
+They also helped them make important decisions.
 Many of these leaders served the entire people of Israel, but some of these leaders seem to have served only certain tribes.

 #### What kind of society was Israel during the time of the judges? ####

-Rather than being a unified nation during this time, Israel was a loose association of twelve tribes.
+During this time, the twelve tribes of Israel were independent of one another.
+They were not a unified nation with one king ruling them all.
+The tribes would sometimes help each other when enemies were threatening them.

 These tribes were descended from the same ancestors: Abraham, Isaac, and Jacob.
-They shared in the same covenant with Yahweh and sometimes helped each other in time of military need.
+They shared in the same covenant with Yahweh.

 #### What spiritual struggles did Israel experience during the time of the judges? ####